DarioSamo/MMRecompDoomMod/README.md

 Expect plenty of bugs, softlocks and other buggy interactions if you mess around with it.

-Platforms other than Windows aren't supported at the moment but it shouldn't be too hard to add if somebody's willing to add them.
+Platforms other than Windows and Linux aren't supported at the moment but it shouldn't be too hard to add if somebody's willing to add them.

 ## What is this?